kooparse/zalgebra/README.md

-scale | Construct new vector after multiplying each components by the given scalar cross | Construct the cross product (as vector) from two vectors (only for vec3) dot | Return the dot product between two vectors lerp | Linearly interpolates between two vectors min | Construct vector from the min components between two vectors max | Construct vector from the min components between two vectors
+scale | Construct new vector after multiplying each components by the given scalar cross | Construct the cross product (as vector) from two vectors (only for vec3) dot | Return the dot product between two vectors lerp | Linear interpolation between two vectors min | Construct vector from the min components between two vectors max | Construct vector from the min components between two vectors